janelia-flyem/marktips/README.md

 --excluded-roi (RoI name) discards any found tips that are within the input DVID RoI
     NOTE: Be careful if using both RoI options together!
 It's possible to exclude all tips.
 --show-progress enables display of a progress bar while tips are detected (in stderr); as a side-effect, other warnings will also be shown
+--save-parameters causes script run parameters to be added as a property on each to do item placed; the property contains a jsonstring of the "paraemters" dictionary described below
 --username (username) assigns the to do items to the input username rather than the user running the script
 ```